NALTP/Rules/README.md

       - (i) Regular season:
         - (1) There will be two add/drop periods during the regular season.
           - (aa) The first add/drop period will begin at the conclusion of the draft and conclude 24 hours before the start of the following draft or the midnight before week 1 game days, whichever comes first.
+          - (bb) The second Majors add/drop period will begin at the conclusion of week 2 default games and conclude 72 hours after the midnight following week 2 default games unless otherwise announced by the CRC.
-          - (bb) The second add/drop period will begin at the conclusion of week 3 default games and conclude 96 hours after the midnight following week 3 default games unless otherwise announced by the CRC.
+          - (cc) The second Minors add/drop period will begin at the conclusion of week 3 default games and conclude 72 hours after the midnight following week 3 default games unless otherwise announced by the CRC.
       - (ii) Postseason:
         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process: